tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/destinations.md

-Lab  - Activation of Segments to a Destination (ExperienceEvent)
+Lab  - Activation of a Segment to a Destination
 ==========
 <table style="border-collapse: collapse; border: none;" class="tab" cellspacing="0" cellpadding="0">